 What happens next?

-- The Department’s primary role in evaluating animal cruelty allegations is to assist local law enforcement agencies in determining whether an animal’s conditions support a charge of animal cruelty.
-It is at the discretion of law enforcement and the district attorney to decide if TDA will be involved, if a criminal case will be initiated, and what steps will be taken to resolve that case.
+- The Department’s primary role in evaluating animal cruelty allegations is to determine whether an animal’s conditions support a charge of animal cruelty.
+It is at the discretion of the local district attorney to decide if a criminal case will be pursued and what steps will be taken to resolve that case.

 - UT Extension - The University of Tennessee Extension program offers education and outreach in every county in Tennessee.
 Extension agents are highly trained and able to provide information on a variety of agricultural and livestock care topics.
 These programs are available to all county residents.